 Communities with populations up to 500 over the limit are eligible to apply.

 An Eligible Applicant must be legal entity that is either a:

 - A municipal government or regional district established by or under B.C. legislation with a population of 25,000 people or less.

 - An unincorporated area with a population of 25,000 people or less whose application is submitted through a regional district or a not-for-profit organization.

 - A band council within the meaning of Section 2 of the federal Indian Act or any successor to a band council established under federal legislation, governing bodies of treaty First Nations, Nisga’a Lisims Government and a Nisga’a Village Government.

-- First Nations applicants must be located within the geographic boundaries for an eligible community in which the project will take place.
+- Projects submitted by First Nations applicants must take place within the geographic boundaries of an eligible community.

 - Not-for-profit Organization